google/pytype/docs/developers/typegraph.md

 `BindingData` pointer with a cleanup function that decrements the reference count.
-This approach ensures that each `PyObject*` has a correct reference count, that no data objects will be deleted before the Binding is cleaned up, and that deleting a Binding (or a whole Program) will correctly decrememnt the reference count.
+This approach ensures that each `PyObject*` has a correct reference count, that no data objects will be deleted before the Binding is cleaned up, and that deleting a Binding (or a whole Program) will correctly decrement the reference count.
 This avoids potential memory leaks caused by `PyObject`s not being cleaned up.